-When you first boot your Amazon Fire TV Stick or Fire TV box you will be asked for your Amazon account details and a postcode.
+When you first boot your Amazon Fire TV Stick or 4K Fire TV you will be asked for your Amazon account details and a postcode.
 The former is to link it to your account, whether you have Prime membership or not.
 The postcode is to ensure you get accurate details based on your location, such as local weather reports through Alexa.

 If you didn't set your postcode initially, or need to change it at a later date, you can find the option in Settings>Preferences>Location.
 Just enter your current postcode there.